daniellerch/daniellerch.github.io/index.md

 - **[Calibration Attack](https://github.com/daniellerch/stegolab/tree/master/calibration)**: Implementation of the attack to F5 algorithm (JPEG steganography) proposed in the paper [Steganalysis of JPEG Images: Breaking the F5 Algorithm](https://link.springer.com/chapter/10.1007/3-540-36415-3_20) by Jessica Fridrich, Miroslav Goljan and Dorin Hogea.
   <br>[ *Updated on 2020-06-25* ]

-- **[Aletheia](https://github.com/daniellerch/aletheia)**: Aletheia is an open source image steganalysis tool for the detection of hidden messages in images.
-To achieve its objectives, Aletheia uses state-of-the-art machine learning techniques.
-It is capable of detecting different steganographic methods as for example LSB replacement, LSB matching and some kind of adaptive schemes.
-  <br>[ *Updated on 2020-04-13* ]

 - **[Python JPEG Toolbox](https://github.com/daniellerch/python-jpeg-toolbox)**: Toolbox for accessing low level JPEG information (DCT coefficients, quantization tables, ...) with Python.
 Its interface is similar to the well-known Matlab JPEG Toolbox.
   <br>[ *Updated on 2020-03-23* ]